 \section{Introduction}

 Often, it is easier to prove that a randomly chosen object satisfies a given property than to exhibit a single, explicit object that satisfies that property.
 This is often referred to as the \textit{hay-in-a-haystack problem}, and has appeared in fields as diverse as number theory~\cite{khinchin1997continued}, algebraic geometry~\cite{landsberg2019towards}, circuit complexity~\cite{find2016better}, and coding theory~\cite{ta2017explicit}.
-In this paper, we address a hay-in-a-haystack problem for a question regarding additivity of quantum channel capacities.
+In this paper, we address a hay-in-a-haystack problem for an additivity problem in quantum information theory.

 As observed by Hayden and Winter for $p>1$~\cite{hayden2008counterexamples}, and by Hastings for $p=1$~\cite{hastings2009superadditivity} there exist randomized constructions of quantum channels $\Phi$ and $\Psi$ for which the minimum output Rényi $p$-entropy is strictly sub-additive, i.e. \ba H_{\min,p}(\Phi \otimes \Psi) < H_{\min,p}(\Phi)+H_{\min,p}(\Psi). \ea Derandomizing Hastings' construction is a major open problem, in part due to its equivalence to several other channel capacity problems such as superadditivity of the Holevo capacity~\cite{shor2004equivalence}.
 Despite considerable efforts across more than 15 years since these randomized constructions came to light, all of the known explicit constructions only handle $p>2$~\cite{grudka2010constructive,brannan2018highly,szczygielski2024new} or $p$ close to (or equal to) zero~\cite{cubitt2008counterexamples}.
 In this work, we give explicit constructions of quantum channels with strictly subadditive minimum output Rényi entropy for all $p>1$.
-Moreover, our construction takes $\Phi=\Psi$.

 By associating a quantum channel $\Phi: \End (\H_{\text{in}}) \rightarrow \End (\H_A)$ with the image $\U$ of the isometry $U: \H_{\text{in}} \rightarrow \H_A \otimes \H_B$ appearing in its Stinespring representation, it is equivalent to exhibit linear subspaces $\U \subseteq \H_A \otimes \H_B$ and $\V \subseteq \H_{A'} \otimes \H_{B'}$ for which \ba H_{\min,p}(\U \otimes \V) < H_{\min,p}(\U)+H_{\min,p}(\V). \ea See e.g.~\cite{hayden2007maximal,grudka2010constructive}.
 Here, $H_{\min,p}(\U)$ denotes the minimum Rényi $p$-entropy of the squared Schmidt coefficients of any unit vector in $\U$, and we view $\U \otimes \V$ as a subspace of the bipartite space $(\H_A \otimes \H_{A'})\otimes (\H_B \otimes \H_{B'})$.
 We let $H_{\min}(\U):=H_{\min,1}(\U)$.
 Our main result is the following: